InfantLab/NotebookDemos/README.md

 Once it has started itself up, launch the tutorial by clicking `index.ipynb`

 *Beware, that if it hasn't been used recently, it can take a very long time to recreate the virtual machine.*
 *Beware, all changes will be lost when you close the binder session.
 If you want to *

+## To run using Google Colab

+If myBinder doesn't work you can run the same code via the [Google Colabatory](https://colab.research.google.com)

+Use the following link: https://colab.research.google.com/github/InfantLab/NotebookDemos/blob/master/index.ipynb

 ## Shiny example